In the EU, 23 billion plastic nurdles enter our environment every day.

-Last week, at the IMO’s Marine Environmental Protection Committee meeting in London, EIA presented a now 90,000-strong signature petition, calling for nurdles to be classified as hazardous, but there was disbelief, when no time was set aside to discuss the issues associated with nurdles.
+At the IMO’s 2021 Marine Environmental Protection Committee meeting in London, EIA presented a petition, calling for nurdles to be classified as hazardous - but there was disbelief when no time was set aside to discuss the issues associated with nurdles.

-Withanage is disappointed with this result.
-“We are very unhappy about the IMO’s attitude,” he says.
+Withanage was disappointed with this result.
+“We are very unhappy about the IMO’s attitude,” he said at the time.

 “The government of Sri Lanka was only given two minutes to voice their concerns and demands, and question the IMO on its plans to address future shipping disasters and the proposal to declare nurdles as hazardous substances, before being abruptly cut off.

 “There were six people, including myself, listed to speak, but we didn’t, as no time was allocated to us.
 This makes me feel that while a small nation such as Sri Lanka is suffering from a big disaster, rich industrial nations prefer not to get involved,” he concluded.